Create a Website Account - Manage notification subscriptions, save form progress and more.

 Per state statute, the Kansas Bureau of Investigation (KBI) will be the lead agency investigating the death.
 An autopsy will be conducted.

-“Our hearts go out to Mr. Varvel’s family and friends,” said Director Brian Peete.
+“Our hearts go out to Mr. Varvel’s family and friends,” RCPD Director Brian Peete said.
 “This agency holds itself to the highest levels of integrity and accountability and will continue to be transparent and work with the KBI through their analysis of this case.
 I commend our Corrections staff and EMS who did everything in their power to help Mr. Varvel during this tragic situation.”

 Any additional questions should be directed to Melissa Underwood, Communications Director with the KBI at (785) 296-8283.